mcellteam/cellblender_tutorials/cell_regulatory_processes.rst

 can be found (following BioNetGen’s don’t show-don’t care principle).

-The second rule specifies that whenever it finds two receptors in the plasma mebrane, bound together in some non-specified way, they will be transported to the endosomal membrane at a ``k_r_endo`` rate.
+The second rule specifies that whenever it finds two receptors in the plasma membrane, bound together in some non-specified way, they will be transported to the endosomal membrane at a ``k_r_endo`` rate.
 Likewise, we specify a reciclying reaction whereas any kind of receptors can go back to the plasma membrane.
-Observables are defined in a similar manner.
+Observables are defined in a similar fashion.

 ::